Reboot: Etymology

 Early electronic computers (like the IBM 1401) had no operating system and little internal memory.
-The input was often a stack of punch cards or via a Switch Register.
+The input was often a stack of punch cards or via a switch register.
 On systems with cards, the computer was initiated by pressing a start button that performed a single command - "read a card".
 This first card then instructed the machine to read more cards that eventually loaded a user program.
 This process was likened to an old saying, "picking yourself up by the bootstraps", referring to a horseman who lifts himself off the ground by pulling on the straps of his boots.
 This set of initiating punch cards was called "bootstrap cards".
 Thus a cold start was called booting the computer up.
 If the computer crashed, it was rebooted.
 The boot reference carried over to all subsequent types of computers.

 Cold versus warm reboot

-For IBM PC compatible computers, a cold boot is a boot process in which the computer starts from a powerless state, in which the system performs a power-on self-test (POST).
-Both the operating system and third-party software can initiate a cold boot; the restart command in Windows 9x initiates a cold reboot, unless Shift key is held.
+For IBM PC compatible computers, a cold boot is a boot process in which the computer starts from a powerless state, in which the system performs a complete power-on self-test (POST).
+Both the operating system and third-party software can initiate a cold boot; the restart command in Windows 9x initiates a cold reboot, unless the Shift key is held.

 A warm boot is initiated by the BIOS, either as a result of the Control-Alt-Delete key combination or directly through BIOS interrupt INT 19h.
-It does not perform a POST.
+It may not perform a complete POST - for example, it may skip the memory test - and may not perform a POST at all.
 Malware may prevent or subvert a warm boot by intercepting the Ctrl + Alt + Delete key combination and prevent it from reaching BIOS.
 The Windows NT family of operating systems also does the same and reserves the key combination for its own use.

-The Linux family of operating systems supports an alternative to warm boot; the Linux kernel has optional support for kexec, a system call which transfers execution to a new kernel and skips hardware or firmware reset.
+Operating systems based on Linux support an alternative to warm boot; the Linux kernel has optional support for kexec, a system call which transfers execution to a new kernel and skips hardware or firmware reset.
 The entire process occurs independently of the system firmware.
 The kernel being executed does not have to be a Linux kernel.

 Outside the domain of IBM PC compatible computers, the types of boot may not be as clear.
 According to Sue Loh of Windows CE Base Team, Windows CE devices support three types of boots: Warm, cold and clean.
 A warm boot discards program memory.
 A cold boot additionally discards storage memory (also known as the "object store"), while a clean boot erases all forms of memory storage from the device.
 However, since these areas do not exist on all Windows CE devices, users are only concerned with two forms of reboot: one that resets the volatile memory and one that wipes the device clean and restores factory settings.
 For example, for a Windows Mobile 5.0 device, the former is a cold boot and the latter is a clean boot.